UrbanM/PTB_yokogawa_mne/README.md

 To run the main.py script you need to install: mne, pyvistaqt, traitlets, pyqt5, nibabel, scikit-learn(optional)

-Run the file as python main.py.
-At the end comment or uncomment if you want to run the conversion with or without geometry.
+Run the file as "`python main.py`".
+At the end of main.py file comment or uncomment if you want to run the conversion with or without geometry.

-To obtain the head-mri-transformation file, you have to use the coregistration tool "in code mne.gui.coregistration(subjects_dir=subject_dir, subject="urma", block=True)".
+To obtain the head-mri-transformation file, you have to use the coregistration tool "in code `mne.gui.coregistration(subjects_dir=subject_dir, subject="urma", block=True)`".
 You have to follow the instructions in the gui program.
 Dont forget!
 You have to use the filename-raw.fif with zebris data included.

 To test this script you can download the example files from https://nextcloud.urbanmarhl.com/s/F9fnGDiDWmA3Y32